Desktop computer: Tower

 In personal computing, a tower is a form factor of desktop computer case whose height is much greater than its width, thus having the appearance of an upstanding tower block.

 Pizza box form factor

 In computing, a pizza box enclosure is a design for desktop computers.
-Pizza box cases tend to be wide and flat, resembling pizza delivery boxes and thus the name.
+Pizza box cases tend to be wide and flat, resembling pizza delivery boxes, hence the name.